milos85vasic/Sharrow/README.md

 # MeTube Share

-An Android application that allows you to share YouTube links directly to your local MeTube instance.
+An Android application that allows you to share media links from various streaming services directly to your local MeTube instance.

 ## Features

-- Share YouTube links from any app directly to your MeTube server
+- Share media links from YouTube, Vimeo, Twitch, Reddit, Twitter, Instagram, Facebook, SoundCloud and more
 - Support for multiple MeTube server profiles
 - Set a default server for quick sharing
 - Modern Material Design UI
 - Connection testing for server profiles
 - Automatic redirection to browser after sending link
+- Supports all services compatible with yt-dlp

+## Supported Services

+MeTube Share works with all streaming services supported by MeTube, which uses yt-dlp as its backend.
+This includes:

+- YouTube
+- Vimeo
+- Dailymotion
+- Twitch
+- Reddit
+- Twitter/X
+- Instagram
+- Facebook
+- SoundCloud
+- Bandcamp
+- And dozens of other sites supported by yt-dlp

 ## Setup